-*Note: Right until the conclusion, all left-side images are from The Book of Life and all right-side images are from Coco.
+*Note: Until the conclusion, left images are from The Book of Life and right images are from Coco.

 1. Story (spoilers)

-The Book of Life: Manolo, Maria and Joaquin are best friends.
+The Book of Life: Manolo, Maria and Joaquin are three childhood best friends.
 The gods La Muerte and Xibalba make a bet about which boy will marry Maria.
 Hoping to slant the odds in his favor, Xibalba gives Joaquin a medal that makes him invincible.
-Joaquin accumulates the exploits, but Maria falls in love with the sweet and artistic Manolo, a bullfighter who would rather be a singer.
+Despite Joaquin accumulating exploits, Maria falls in love with the artistic Manolo, a bullfighter who would rather be a singer.
 Unwilling to lose the bet, Xibalba kills Manolo with a snake bite.
 In the afterlife, Manolo learns that his village is in danger.
 He exposes Xibalba’s treachery and proposes a final wager.
 If Manolo conquers his greatest fear, he will be given his life back.
 Manolo’s greatest fear turns out to be “being himself”.
 He sings a song in front of his family and lets them know that he’s abandoning the bullfighting tradition.
-Manolo then comes back to life and sacrifices himself to save the village.
-He survives thanks to Joaquin slipping him the medal of invincibility.
+Manolo then comes back to life and sacrifices himself to save the village, but he survives the fatal blow thanks to Joaquin slipping him the medal.

-- Miguel and Monolo both play the guitar and sing, but their family opposes their desire to become musicians and want them to pursue the family trade instead (shoe-making or bullfighting).
+- Miguel and Monolo both play the guitar and sing, but their family opposes their desire to become musicians and wants them to pursue the family trade instead.

 - Both movies portray dead people visiting a graveyard as invisible ghosts.

 - Miguel and Manolo travel to a world where dead people keep on existing as long as a living person remembers them.
 In both worlds, the forgotten vanishes into dust.

 - Manolo’s mom and Mama Imelda have the same white strand of hair.